 Ongoing research over the past few decades shows that globally, many homebuyers are happy to pay more for a home that is energy efficient.
 They are also willing to invest in systems and equipment that will make their homes more energy efficient.

 The reasons are simple.
-Energy-efficient “green” homes are more comfortable and utility bills are lower.
-More specifically, they boast better energy and water efficiency, indoor temperatures are more stable, and indoor air quality is healthier.
+Energy efficient “green” homes are more comfortable and with lower utility bills.
+More specifically, they boast better energy and water efficiency, more stable indoor temperatures, and healthier indoor air quality.

 Let’s dive in and see how we know this is true.